-Obesity is a serious disease in cats that causes a surprising number of illnesses and fatalities.
+Obesity is a serious cat disease that causes a surprising number of illnesses and fatalities.

 This information is much better recognized and understood today than it was a few decades ago, yet far too many pet owners ignore the hazards of excess weight on their animals.

-One of the most important contributors to the development of arthritis, diabetes, and other life-threatening disorders is excess weight.
+One of the most important contributors to developing arthritis, diabetes, and other life-threatening disorders is excess weight.

-Diabetes is a genetic condition that is more likely to occur in overweight pets, although it may never become an issue in a healthy-weight cat.
+Diabetes is a genetic condition more likely to occur in overweight pets, although it may never become an issue in a healthy-weight cat.
 Obesity increases the likelihood of a cat developing diabetes.

 Another potentially fatal illness in overweight pets is hepatic lipidosis or fatty liver; hepatic lipidosis can develop in as little as 48 hours when an overweight cat stops eating for whatever reason.